-- Power-chill mixture in medium sized bowl covered with plastic wrap for 30-45 minutes (make sure it doesn't freeze).
+- Power-chill mixture in a medium sized bowl covered with plastic wrap for 30-45 minutes in the freezer (make sure it doesn’t freeze).
 The point is to make the mix nice and cold before it goes into the ice cream maker!
 Or, chill overnight in the fridge.

 - Pour cold ice cream mix into your ice cream maker and make according to machine’s instructions.
 I churned mine for 22-24 minutes.

 - Serve immediately and chow down like a piglet!
 Or, transfer to container and enjoy your milky tea ice cream over the next few days.